Urhobo people: Urhobo

+Urhobo has always been a non-homogeneous linguistic entity.
+Since time immemorial, Urhobo has been colored by variation that occur on various levels.
+These variations manifest in the various Urhobo kingdoms.The Urhobo nation is made up of twenty-four sub-groups, including the largest, Okpe.

 Urhobo calendar

 The Urhobo Okpo (week) is made up of four days, based on regulated market cycles, religious worship, marriages and other community life.
 The four days are Edewo, Ediruo, Eduhre and Edebi.
 Edewo and Eduhre are sacred days to divinities, spirits and ancestors.
 Most markets are held on these days.
 On Edewo, ancestors are venerated.
 Most traditional religious rituals are held on Eduhre.

 Spirits are believed to be active in the farmlands and forests on Edewo and Eduhre.
 Therefore, farmers rarely work on these days so as not to disturb the spirits.

 Urhobo months are called Emeravwe and are made up of 28 days.
 Most of the annual festivals are held during the months of Asa, Eghwre, Orianre and Urhiori.
 These are the months of harvest, when farming activity is at its lowest, so most farmers are free to partake.
 These are also months to honor the gods of the land, as well as spiritual forces that brought a good harvest.